Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 ## Pricing and optimization
 Price is based on :

  - Storage

      - Amount of data in table
      - Ingest rate of streaming data
      - Automatic discount for old data
  - Processing (1TB/month for free)
  - Free operations

      - Loading
      - Exporting
      - Query on metadata
-     - Queriy in error
+     - Query in error
      - Cached query (! per user cache)

 Optimization through

-- Dont' process unnecessary columns
+- Don't process unnecessary columns
 - Do biggest JOIN first
 - Built-in function are faster than javacript UDF (use APPROX function if possible - example : use APPROX_COUNT_DISTINCT instead of COUNT)

 ## Partitioning
 2 ways :

 - Use wildcard table : FROM table_*
 - Use partitioned table : --time_partitioning_type (--time_partitioning_expiration to delete old data)